Blueberry Rhubarb Granita - Sugar Free

 - Eventually it’ll get firm enough to where you can scrape right across the top.

 - Serve in chilled glasses.
-A garnish of fresh mint would be perfect here, too, or just enjoy as is.
+A garnish of fresh mint and frozen berries, or just enjoy as is.
 Savor it.

 *For a naughty mix up you could add 'alcohol' instead of water for a yummy frozen slushie.